CS4641-Group52/Heart-Disease-Risk-Project/index.md

 <img src="kmeanstable.png" width="800">

-Looking at the stats we see that each n-clustering performed relatively well.
+Looking at the stats we see that each n-clusters performed relatively well.
 However, no clustering was dominate in all 3 metrics.
-Which we found surprising because we thought that as the number of clusters increases, we would see the model overfit the dataset a bit more, but 4 clustering performed the worst in 2/3 metrics.
-Overall, the 2, 3, and PCA clustering performed the best.
+Which we found surprising because we believed that as the number of clusters increases, we would see the model overfit the dataset a bit more, but 4 clusters performed the worst in 2/3 metrics.
+Overall, the 2, 3, and PCA clusters performed the best.
 All being comparable in all 3 metrics with differences of about .01.
-The only exception to this being 3 cluster’s recall at about .95, which could be a symptom of overfitting.
+The only exception to this being 3 clusters’s recall at about .95, which could be a symptom of overfitting.
 ### Results & Discussion
 Our measure of success on this project will be the final accuracy and recall.
 The final outcome of our project will be a program that predicts the likelihood that a person has heart disease.
 Therefore, recall will be an extremely important metric for us, as false negatives could prove to be deadly if not caught.
 Similarly, we aim to achieve high accuracy so that our results can be successfully applied to a large population.
 As a group, we have decided that our goal is to achieve a prediction accuracy and recall of greater than 60% to 65%, and a higher recall.
 Previous studies have reported approximately 75% accuracy and greater.
 Our overarching goal for this project is to identify the most important, contributing factors to heart disease for the patients in our dataset, and to then apply those findings in a model that can be used on a much larger scale.